mariaciceri/first_project/TESTING.md

 ## Compatibility

-* The page was tested on Chrome and Safari and it showed the same results.
+* The page was tested on Chrome, Firefox and Safari and it showed the same results.
 For content disposition and responsive aspects.
 * The page was also opened and all buttons were clicked in a real tablet, a phone and two different computers with different operational systems.
 The form was submitted in all these devices also.

+## Manual Testing

+* A friend tested on her mobile and could not understand the follow up button.
+    - To remedy that, it was added a sentence to the footer to indicate to the user that the links are there.

 ## Responsiveness